Service information

 I think I am eligible for treatment, what do I do next?

-You should discuss your foot concern with your doctor.
-If your doctor thinks that you are eligible for NHS treatment he/she will send a referral to the podiatry service.
-Whilst your referral is being reviewed you may be sent an appointment to see a podiatrist in your GP practice or asked to make an appointment through the Choose and Book system in one of our community clinics.
+You should discuss your foot concern with your GP or other allied healthcare professional.
+If they think that you are eligible for NHS treatment, he/she will send a referral to the podiatry service.
+If you are accepted, you will be sent an appointment.

 Where will I be treated?